ryanmeinzer-codingscape/matrix/README.md

 - View differentiators by value
 - View elaborations of differentiators on hover
-- Filter differentiators of relevance (stretch goal with state)
+- Filter differentiators of relevance
-- Dynamic data (stretch goal with state)
-- Print / Save / Email value matrix to share internally (customized value matrix - stretch goal with state)
+- Export value matrix to share internally
+- Styled with Codingscape's Style Guide (INCOMPLETE)
-- On mobile, view differentiators by value and elaborations on hover (stretch with responsiveness)
+- On mobile, view differentiators by value and elaborations on click (INCOMPLETE)
-- On mobile, Save / Email value matrix to share internally (stretch goal with state and responsiveness)

 ## Framework